Would you be surprised to learn that your home address will probably turn up from a simple Google search? How do you feel about that?

 Why Are We Doing This?

-For nearly a decade we’ve been protecting the private information of police officers and criminal justice professionals, by finding it anywhere on the internet, and making sure it is deleted.
+For nearly a decade we’ve been protecting the private information of criminal justice and law enforcement professionals, by finding it anywhere on the internet, and making sure it is deleted.
 Yeah, we can do that.